usnistgov/metaschema-xslt/src/schema-gen/readme.md

 - XSD (version 1.1)
 - JSON Schema (v 7)
-- Schematron - Metaschema Constraints model (in development) - code-name *Metatron*
+- InspectorXSLT - schema and Schematron emulator for XML, v0.8

 ## Producing schemas for a single metaschema source